remindmodel/remind/README.md

 ## HOW TO INSTALL

-**Please note: You can not run REMIND without input data.
+**Please note: You need input data to run REMIND.
 At present, there are still legal issues with sharing this data, so we can not publish them yet (but we are working on it, please bear with us).
 If you have access to the necessary data sources (IEA, etc.) you can generate the input data on your own,